 Should we sell shares to Kingsbridge under the CEFF, or issue shares in lieu of a blackout payment, it will have a dilutive effective on the holdings of our current stockholders, and may result in downward pressure on the price of our common stock.
 If we draw down under the CEFF, we will issue shares to Kingsbridge at a discount of up to 20% from the volume weighted average price of our common stock.
 If we draw down amounts under the CEFF when our share price is decreasing, we will need to issue more shares to raise the same amount than if our stock price was higher.
 Issuances in the face of a declining share price will have an even greater dilutive effect than if our share price were stable or increasing, and may further decrease our share price.
 During December 2009 and January 2010, we sold an aggregate of 1,583,626 shares of our common stock to Kingsbridge under the terms of the CEFF in consideration of an aggregate of \$1.3 million in funds drawn down from the CEFF by us.
 During March 2010, we sold another 1,234,606 shares of our common stock to Kingsbridge in consideration of an aggregate of \$2.8 million in funds drawn down from the CEFF by us.
-However, because we have not declared dividends on our preferred stock for several quarters during the fiscal year 2009, we are not able to use our Registration Statement on Form S-3, which covers the shares subject to the CEFF and therefore, we cannot access the CEFF until such time as an effective registration statement covering such shares be in place.
-This may limit our ability to access capital markets on short notice or make the cost of capital more expensive.
+Any additional sales of shares of our common stock to Kingsbridge under the CEFF will result in further dilution to our stockholders.